cosc2336-ds-alg/assg01-solution/README.md

 If you have gotten all of the tasks completed to this point, you should be able to run and pass all of the original tests once your `calculateStandardDeviation()` is working correctly.
 When satisfied you should commit and push your changes.
+Check your final GitHub actions at this point.
+If your work is committed correctly, you should see you now get a green check mark and your most recent action passes all actions on the GitHub classroom repository now.

 # Assignment Submission